 - ¼ rounded teaspoon ground sage

 - Preheat oven to 350 degrees.

-- In a separate dish add remaining ingredients and mix to combine.
+- In a large bowl, add all meatball ingredients and mix to combine.

 - Optional: When meatballs are almost done cooking you can set the broiler to high if you wish to sear a crust onto the top of the meatballs for added texture.